Ankit-Slnk/flutter-phone-auth-demo/README.md

 | +91 22 2222 2222 | 222222 |
 | +91 33 3333 3333 | 333333 |

-You can also get this steps in Firebase docs for [Android](https://firebase.google.com/docs/auth/android/phone-auth) and [iOS](https://firebase.google.com/docs/auth/ios/phone-auth).
+You can also get this steps in Firebase docs for [Android](https://firebase.google.com/docs/auth/android/phone-auth) and [iOS](https://firebase.google.com/docs/auth/ios/phone-auth) and [web](https://firebase.google.com/docs/auth/web/phone-auth).

 #### For Android